kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 ## Proposal

 We propose to add a new `VolumeSource` that supports OCI images and/or artifacts.
-This `VolumeSource` will allow users to mount an OCI object directly into a pod, making the files within the image accessible to the containers without the need for a shell or additional image manipulation.
+This `VolumeSource` will allow users to mount an OCI object directly into a pod, making the files within the image accessible to the containers without the need to include them in the main image and to be able to host them in OCI compatible registries.

 ### User Stories (Optional)

 #### Story 1

-As a Kubernetes user, I want to share a configuration file among multiple containers in a pod without including a shell in my image, so that I can minimize security risks and image size.
+As a Kubernetes user, I want to share a configuration file among multiple containers in a pod without including the file in my main image, so that I can minimize security risks and image size.
 I want to package this file in an OCI object to take advantage of OCI distribution.

 #### Story 2